Monumento a la Revolución

 The Monument to the Revolution (Monumento a la Revolución) is a memorial arch commemorating the Mexican Revolution.
 It is located in the Plaza de la República, near the heart of the major thoroughfares Paseo de la Reforma and Avenida de los Insurgentes in downtown Mexico City.
-It is the tallest memorial arch in the world, standing 67 m (220 ft) high.
+It is the tallest triumphal arch in the world, standing 67 m (220 ft) high.

 History

 Design of the Palacio Legislativo Federal.

 Interior design of the Palacio Legislativo Federal.

 Model of the Palacio Legislativo Federal.